Amnaikram/ViT-CAMNet-Model-/README.md

-# Detection and Multilevel Classification of Diabetic Retinopathy
+# Detection and Multilevel Classification of DR with highlighting the image regions contributing to Prediction results along with their Prrobability Values

-# About
+## About

 Diabetic Retinopathy (DR) is a common complication of diabetes mellitus, which causes lesions on the retina that effect vision.
 If it is not detected early, it can lead to blindness.
 In this project, I use tensorflow to develop neural networks which can detect diabetic retinopathy from retinal images.